atomisthq/docs/docs/reference-docs/rug.md

 ```
 Note that it concludes by invoking four other editors.
 The parameters from these editors propagate to the calling context--typically an interaction with a user--except for `old_class` and `old_package` which are explicitly set.

+This modular approach enables multiple project generator editors to share common functionality.

+Project generator editors can also be used as regular editors and be invoked by other editors.

 ## Underpinnings
-Rug editors are built on the same underpinnings as non-Rug editors and project generators.
+Rug editors are built on the same underpinnings as non-Rug editors.
 They share familiar concepts:

 * **Parameters**: Editors and reviewers can expose any number of parameters, specifying a validation pattern.
 * **Templates**: Editors can be packaged in archives including templates.